 Looking for something more traditional?
 How about a chapel veil?

 Thrifty version: You shouldn’t have a hard time finding Catholic coloring books to fill your baskets.
-Holy Heroes has many to choose from.
+Holy Heroes has many from which to choos.

 This Sense of the Sacred coloring book is my new favorite, with its breathtaking coloring pages for the advanced artist in your home.

 Don’t forget the new crayons, pencils or markers.
 Crayola twistable crayons and pencils are my favorites.